frephs/frephs.github.io/README.md

 This site automatically deploys to GitHub Pages using GitHub Actions.
 Every push to the main branch triggers a new deployment at [frephs.github.io](https://frephs.github.io).

-## 💝 Acknowledgments

-Built with care using modern web technologies.
-The wave animations add a touch of fluidity, while the glassmorphic design elements create depth without overwhelming the content.

 ---